Nic Diederichs Technical High School slashing: Blame on Satanism and media

-In the aftermath of the attacks, blame was put on Satanism, which Harmse took an interest in.
-Harmse claimed that Satan had told him to do it, and that he followed the practice of Satanism.
+In the aftermath of the attacks, the blame was put on Satanism, which Harmse took an interest in.
+Harmse claimed that Satan had told him to do it and that he followed the practice of Satanism.
 When police executed a search in Harmse's room, they found "disturbing elements of Satanism" that included ouija boards and "spell books."

-Heavy metal act Slipknot was also blamed for the attacks as Harmse had obtained masks resembling those of the band members, and was reportedly listening to the band months before.
+Heavy metal act Slipknot was also blamed for the attacks as Harmse had obtained masks resembling those of the band members and was reportedly listening to the band months before.

+He had claimed that upon listening to Slipknot, he had lost control of his body and had a mind of his own.

 Slipknot frontman Corey Taylor later issued a response to Harmse's actions:

 Apology

 The parents of Morné Harmse, Machiel and Liza Harmse, issued a formal apology to the Pretorius family.